vgmtrans/vgmtrans/docs/value-oriented-rewrite-plan.md

   sequence code easy to distinguish during review.

 The synth and export-support files are different.
-Code such as `SynthModel`, `SampleDecoder`, `SynthExportData`, SF2/DLS/WAV exporters, `ProjectModel`, `Source`, and scanning infrastructure may be kept and edited when it still fits the target architecture.
+Code such as `SynthModel`, `SampleDecoder`, `SynthExportData`, SF2/DLS/WAV exporters, `SessionSnapshot`, `Source`, and scanning infrastructure may be kept and edited when it still fits the target architecture.
 The separation rule is mainly about preventing the old sequence command/profile model from seeping into the replacement.

 ## Migration Plan